swaptacular/swpt_accounts/protocol.rst

    an `AccountUpdate`_ message MUST be sent; otherwise a `RejectedConfig`_ message MUST be sent.

-.. [#debtor-creditor-id] To issue new tokens into existence, the server MAY use a special account called "*the debtor's account*" (or "*the root account*"):

-  * The balance on the debtor's account SHOULD be allowed to go negative.

-  * The debtor's account SHOULD always be able to receive incoming transfers.

-  * Interest paid to/from creditor's accounts SHOULD come from/to the debtor's account.

-  * Interest SHOULD NOT be accumulated on the debtor's account.

-  * When the debtor's account is being created or scheduled for deletion, an empty string SHOULD always be allowed as value of the ``config_data`` field in the `ConfigureAccount`_ message.

-  * The ``creditor_id`` for the debtor's account SHOULD be ``0``.

-  * Sending `AccountTransfer`_ messages for the debtor's account is OPTIONAL.

 .. [#forbid-transfers] Server implementations must not accept incoming transfers for "scheduled for deletion" accounts.
 That is:
   `PrepareTransfer`_ messages that has a "scheduled for deletion"